pikulet/5amcrook/content/posts/flower-thief.md

 > 采花贼

+The thief declined an interview with the5amcrook.

 According to new laws, the thief will be fined \$300 for not wearing a mask.
 A doctor's mask only costs \$160 ingame, but limited supplies have meant that each user can only buy 5 a day.
+This makes makes more limited than eggs at the supermarket, since we can checkout 30 eggs with each purchase.

 *( trigger warning for 采花贼: While the literally meaning is a flower thief, it's usually used to refer to bastardous criminals )*